civican/legisinfo/44-1/bills/C-19/bill_text.md

 Subsection 114(3) of the Act is replaced by the following:

-**(3)** If a proposed transaction is an **unsolicited or hostile take-over bid in respect of** an entity and the Commissioner receives prescribed information supplied under subsection (1) by a **person who has commenced or has announced an intention to commence a take-over bid**, the Commissioner shall, if he or she has not already received the prescribed information from the entity, immediately notify the entity that the Commissioner has received the prescribed information from that **person** and the entity shall supply the Commissioner with the prescribed information within 10 days after being so notified.
+**(3)** If a proposed transaction is an unsolicited or hostile take-over bid in respect of an entity and the Commissioner receives prescribed information supplied under subsection (1) by a person who has commenced or has announced an intention to commence a take-over bid, the Commissioner shall, if he or she has not already received the prescribed information from the entity, immediately notify the entity that the Commissioner has received the prescribed information from that person and the entity shall supply the Commissioner with the prescribed information within 10 days after being so notified.

 ### Section 273

 Paragraph 123(1)(a) of the English version of the Act is replaced by the following:

-30 days after the day on which **the** information required under subsection 114(1) has been received by the Commissioner, if the Commissioner has not, within that time, required additional information to be supplied under subsection 114(2); or
+30 days after the day on which the information required under subsection 114(1) has been received by the Commissioner, if the Commissioner has not, within that time, required additional information to be supplied under subsection 114(2); or

 ### Section 274

 Subsection 124.2(3) of the Act is replaced by the following:

-**(3)** A person granted leave under section 103.1 and the person against whom an order is sought under section 75, 76, 77 or **79** may by agreement refer to the Tribunal for determination any question of law, or mixed law and fact, in relation to the application or interpretation of Part VIII, if the Tribunal grants them leave.
+**(3)** A person granted leave under section 103.1 and the person against whom an order is sought under section 75, 76, 77 or 79 may by agreement refer to the Tribunal for determination any question of law, or mixed law and fact, in relation to the application or interpretation of Part VIII, if the Tribunal grants them leave.
 They must send a notice of their application for leave to the Commissioner, who may intervene in the proceedings.

 #### Coming into Force